 - Malta’s friendly business environment

 One of the attractive benefits to persons who choose Malta as the jurisdiction where to incorporate their companies, is the income tax system available to any Malta business.
-Malta's tax legislation provides a number of incentives to shareholders of Malta companies deriving income from their investments and/or trading activities, whether derived from Maltese companies or companies registered outside Malta.
-The income of Malta companies is subject to a flat income tax rate of 35%.
+Malta’s tax legislation provides a number of incentives to shareholders of Malta companies deriving income from their investments and/or trading activities, whether derived from Maltese companies or companies registered outside Malta.
 Four forms of relief from double taxation are available including Malta’s far reaching double tax treaty network, so that the Malta company is granted a relief from double taxation in cases where the income of the Malta company would have also suffered tax in a foreign jurisdiction.
 This ensures that the same income will not be subject to tax twice in two different jurisdictions.

 When income received from investments and/or trading activities is distributed by companies by way of dividends, a refund of the tax paid by the companies becomes due, provided that such dividends are distributed out of profits allocated to the foreign income account or to the Maltese taxed account.
 Profits which stand to be allocated to the foreign income account are those profits and similar income which arise outside Malta, such as dividends, interest, income or gains derived from a participating holding or from the disposal of such holdings, royalties, capital gains, rental income, business profits and investment income.
 The amount of the tax refund depends on whether the investment constitutes a “participating holding” or otherwise (a detailed explanation of “participating holding” can be found in our brochure on Malta Companies and Taxation or click here.
 Tax refunds are also available to shareholders receiving dividends from their foreign companies, distributed out of profits arising in Malta through an overseas branch registered in Malta.